wexw/Joint-Registration-of-Multiple-Point-Clouds-for-Fast-Particle-Fusion-in-Localization-Microscopy/README.md

 The DIPImage toolbox for MATLAB is required, please see http://www.diplib.org for installation instructions.

-Software for Detecting Structural Heterogeneity in Single-Molecule Localization Microscopy Data is required for Classification, please see https://github.com/imphys/smlm_classification2d
+2D Mex file: mex_expdist for 2D code in Detecting Structural Heterogeneity in Single-Molecule Localization Microscopy Data is required for 2D Classification, please see https://github.com/imphys/smlm_classification2d
+3D Mex file:mex_expdist for 3D code in Software for Template-Free 3D Particle Fusion in Localization Microscopy is required for 3D classification, please see https://github.com/imphys/smlm_datafusion3d

 #Example Usage
-Examples of how to use the code on experimental and simulated data is shown in the MATLAB script DemoJCC.m.
+Examples of how to use the code on experimental and simulated data is shown in the MATLAB script DemoJCC.m for 2D cases and DemoJCC_3D.m for 3D cases.

 #Further questions
 For any other questions regarding this software, you can